All Episodes

 And there have been a number of them, but far too many, especially in the Republican governor ranks, are throwing in the towel.

-Schwarzenegger, Chris, Pilani, you name it.
+Schwarzenegger, Chris, Polenti, you name it.

-Whether a a puddle that shows up in your backyard once a year, once every two years is going to be declared a wetland, depriving you of your property rights by the Army Corps of Engineers.
+And folks, there is a clear and present danger to your freedom, whether a puddle that shows up in your backyard once a year, once every two years, is going to be declared a wetland, depriving you of your property rights by the Army Corps of Engineers.

 That's what's at stake.